Secession: Azerbaijan

-The Karabakh movement, also known as the Artsakh movement was a national liberation movement in Armenia and Nagorno-Karabakh between 1988 to 1991 that advocated for the reunification ("miatsum") of the Nagorno-Karabakh – formally an autonomous enclave in Soviet Azerbaijan – with Soviet Armenia.
+The Karabakh movement, also known as the Artsakh movement was a national liberation movement in Armenia and Nagorno-Karabakh between 1988 and 1991 that advocated for the reunification ("miatsum") of the Nagorno-Karabakh – formally an autonomous enclave in Soviet Azerbaijan – with Soviet Armenia.
 The movement was motivated by fears of cultural and physical erasure under government policies from Azerbaijan.
 Throughout the Soviet period, Azerbaijani authorities implemented policies aimed at suppressing Armenian culture and diluting the Armenian majority in Nagorno-Karabakh through various means, including border manipulations, encouraging the exodus of Armenians, and settling Azerbaijanis in the region.
 In the 1960s, 1970s, and 1980s, Armenians protested against Azerbaijan's cultural and economic marginalization A referendum in 1988 was held to transfer the region to Soviet Armenia, citing self-determination laws in the Soviet constitution.
 (Note: According to the Constitution of the USSR, if a union republic voted to leave the Soviet Union, its autonomous republics, autonomous oblasts, and autonomous okrugs had the right to hold their own referendums to independently decide whether to remain in the USSR or to leave alongside the seceding union republic.
 They also had the right to raise questions regarding their own state-legal status.)
 In 1991, both Armenia and Nagorno-Karabakh declared independence from the Soviet Union.
 The Karabakh movement was met with a series of pogroms against Armenians across Azerbaijan, and in November 1991, the Azerbaijani government passed a motion aimed at abolishing the autonomy of the NKAO and prohibiting the use of Armenian placenames in the region.